 Coverage for Resulting Damages from Roof Leaks

 If a specific event causes your roof to leak, the damage to your roof may be covered.
 If you have mold or water damage because of it, your insurance company may not want to cover your resulting damages.
 Having an experienced public adjuster is key if your insurance company denies your claim.

 Some homeowners’ insurance policies have an anti-concurrent causation clause in them.
 An anti-concurrency causation clause typically reads similar to this: “We do not insure for such loss regardless of a) the cause of the excluded event; b) other causes of the loss; or c) whether other cause acted concurrently or in any sequence with the excluded event to produce the loss.”
 These clauses mean that if noncovered damage occurs at the same time as covered damage, the entire claim may be denied.
 We are experienced at navigating claims with policies that have this clause.

-Facts and Statistics about Roof Leaks
+Facts and Statistics about Roof Leak Insurance Claims

 - The age of your roof is the most common factor in roof leaks.